 A Few Random Thoughts About Marital Conflict

-There’s a New Yorker Cartoon in which a couple is arguing.
+I saw a cartoon in which a couple is arguing.
 One says to the other, “I can’t remember what we’re arguing about, either.
 Let’s keep yelling, and maybe it will come back to us.”
 I chuckled when I saw that cartoon.
 It’s true.
 Many couples do not remember what they are fighting about.
 They remember the emotion, the hurtful words, the dirty looks…but they don’t recall the reason for the argument.
 They might continue yelling, but they still don’t remember what started the argument.
 So why blow up over a topic that you may not even remember tomorrow?
 Avoid the hurtful words, the dirty looks, the angry comebacks…your spouse will remember them and the damage they have on your relationship is huge.
 Instead, listen, understand, and bless.
 That will give you something better to remember and will even change quite a few arguments!

 Sincere apologies work miracles.
 It’s true.
 But, a sincere apology is more than mere words.
 A sincere apology reveals genuine remorse for what was done and how it impacted the other person.
 A sincere apology accepts responsibility for the actions that caused the hurt and a sincere apology reassures the other of your love for them.
 A sincere apology involves the “fruit of repentance” as well, actions that replace the hurtful action and assure it does not happen again.
 A sincere apology requires humility, responsibility, and change.
 It’s well worth it though.
 A sincere apology not only restores relationship, it strengthens relationship.
 Sincere apologies work miracles.
 (Read The Top 6 Components of an Effective Apology for more.)